hiepp1/STP-HUPI/README.md

 This project implements novel data mining techniques for extracting high-utility itemsets from transactional datasets.
 The goal is to mine **Top-K Periodic High-utility Probabilistic Itemsets** from short-time periods while supporting both positive and negative utilities.
 Our work is motivated by the need to extract actionable insights (e.g., trending item combinations in retail) using advanced utility mining methods.

 Our main method is **STP-HUPI** (Short Time Period High Utility Probabilistic Itemsets) – which uses a probability-based expected utility computation combined with period constraints.
-In addition, we have implemented two additional methods for comparison:
+In addition, we have implemented the additional method for comparison:
-- **[2] STP-HUI:** Short Time High Utility Itemsets (ignores period constraints).
-- **[3] ST-HUPI:** Short Time Period High Utility Itemsets (ignores probability computation).
+- **[*] STP-HUI:** Short Time Period High Utility Itemsets (ignores probability computation).

 ## Project Information